It is not an easy task to briefly talk about Brazilian culture.

 Back then, there was a significant lack of people of color in the cast due to the country’s European colonization.

-Still, in late-20th and beginning-21st, many memorable movies were produced in Brazil, such as Dona Flor and Her Two Husbands, Central Station, City of God, The Man Who Copied, Carandiru, Madame Satã, Olga, Two Sons of Francisco, and Elite Squad.
+Still, in the 20th and beginning-21st, many memorable movies were produced in Brazil, such as Dona Flor and Her Two Husbands, Central Station, City of God, The Man Who Copied, Carandiru, Madame Satã, Olga, Two Sons of Francisco, and Elite Squad.

 As in many aspects of Brazilian culture, our music also shows diverse regional musical styles influenced by African, European, and Amerindian music.

-While we have countless music genres, I will describe the most popular ones below.
+While we have countless music genres, I will describe the most popular ones below, together with the most prominent Brazilian singers in each genre.
 Almost all of these genres are accompanied by dancing.

 One doesn’t necessarily have to dance, but I guess that’s also a treat of our culture—many Brazilians enjoy dancing.